bossley9/sam-bossley/thoughts/star-trek-tng.md

 ---
+layout: layouts/thought
 title: "Star Trek: The Next Generation (1987-1994)"
+desc:
-desc: "After watching Star Trek: The Next Generation in its entirety, I have to admit that this show is one of the most impactful shows I have ever seen.
+  "After watching Star Trek: The Next Generation in its entirety, I have to admit that this show is one of the most impactful shows I have ever seen.
 If you've never seen it or don't know what Star Trek is, I describe my thoughts of the show and why I hold it so highly."
-date: 06/30/20 21:28
+date: 2020-06-30 21:28:00
-lastUpdated: 07/25/20 23:47
-image: "/thoughts/tng-enterprise-d.jpg"
+image: "/public/thoughts/tng-enterprise-d.jpg"
 tags:
   - review
   - show